isx45128227/MongoVsPostgres/documentacio.md

 In this project you will see how to use syntax in MongoDB and Postgres.

+## A little bit of information

+MongoDB is an open source database.
+It’s designed to be agile and scalable, and it uses dynamic schemas so that you can create records without defining the structure first.
+It also supports hierarchical documentation of data.

+PostgreSQL is also open source, but it’s a relational database, that means it is much more concerned about how we store data.
+It's really important defining an ordered structure so that we can create coherent information.

+Over the past decade, many of the assumptions that drove the development of relational databases have changed:

+* Demands for higher developer productivity and faster time to market, compressing release cycles from months and years to days and weeks.

+* The need to manage massive increases in new, rapidly changing data types.

+* The wholesale shift to distributed systems and cloud computing, enabling developers to exploit on-demand, highly scalable compute and storage infrastructure, with the ability to serve audiences any place they work and play around the globe.

+As a result, non-relational or “NoSQL” databases, like MongoDB, have emerged in order to address the requirements of new applications, and modernize existing workloads.

 ## System specifications

 This project has been made in Linux Fedora 24.